danschultz/mesh/spec.md

 Mesh follows the guidelines of [semantic versioning](http://www.semver.org).

 ## Records
-Model classes in Mesh are defined as `Record` sub-classes.
-Records track how your application modifies them.
+Model classes in Mesh are defined as `Record`s.
+Records track how your application modifies the model.
 They detect when their properties change, when the application destroys them, and when they're data is persisted to the backend.
 This information is used to determine when and how to persist your data.

 **Example:** A simple model.
 	package myapp